 Similar in flavor to its candy cousin, Licorice Root Powder tastes much like Star Anise or Fennel Root.
 And while some are not a fan of it in rope form, everyone can still enjoy the healthful and earthy decadence of this mighty herb.
 Used as an herbal remedy for decades, its believed this sweet powder can offer benefits such as the loosening of phlegm; soothing of ulcers; relief from canker sores; restoration from chronic fatigue; and even boosting of the immune system when battling cold and flu symptoms.

-Versatile as it is delicious, Licorice Root Powder can add a distinct anise flavor to teas, syrups, sauces, custards and just about anything else your mind can imagine.
+Versatile as it is delicious, Licorice Root supplements can add a distinct anise flavor to teas, syrups, sauces, custards and just about anything else your mind can imagine.
 So, why not add some bite to your favorite recipe and experience the healthful wonders of this powerful herb for yourself.

 Regulator of the hormone, adrenaline, the Adrenal Gland ensures our ability to cope with and react to ever-changing stimuli in our environment.
-Licorice Root Powder helps to maintain this vital bodily function through the regulation of cortisol—the stress hormone—thus preventing the adrenals from being overworked.
+Organic Licorice Root Powder helps to maintain this vital bodily function through the regulation of cortisol—the stress hormone—thus preventing the adrenals from being overworked.

 Licorice Root Powder is a natural anti-inflammatory, antiviral, and demulcent.
 Together, these properties have an immunity-boosting effect shown to help kill bacteria and protect against potentially harmful sicknesses, such as influenza.
-They also lower the risk of infection, which makes Licorice Root Powder an especially beneficial ally in the fight viruses and disease.
+They also lower the risk of infection, which makes organic Licorice Root Powder an especially beneficial ally in the fight viruses and disease.

 Licorice Root Powder’s anti-inflammatory properties are also of great benefit to those dealing with joint and muscle pain, as they can ease discomfort and soreness.
-Likewise, Licorice Root Powder can aid with certain symptoms of menopause and PMS, such as minimizing the effects of hot flashes and gastrointestinal bloating.
+Likewise, Licorice Root supplements can aid with certain symptoms of menopause and PMS, such as minimizing the effects of hot flashes and gastrointestinal bloating.

-An excellent boost to the immune system, Licorice Root Powder acts as an expectorant to loosen the mucus build-ups that often lead to coughing and sore throat.
+An excellent boost to the immune system, organic Licorice Root Powder acts as an expectorant to loosen the mucus build-ups that often lead to coughing and sore throat.
 These very same properties also help with some systematic health issues, like leaky gut syndrome, heartburn, and acid reflux.

 The recommended dosage of Licorice Root Powder is 150 – 300mg, per day.